Gran Canaria Weather March Averages, Canary Islands

 Travelers get to enjoy an average of 11 beautiful hours of sunlight each day during March.

-Dust storms are still prevalent during March, but since they are becoming less and less of a factor, the west side of the island is not nearly as affected at this time of year because of the mountains.
-In fact, the western coast may not see any dust storms at all during this month.
+Dust storms are still prevalent during March, but since they are becoming less of a factor, the west side of the island is not nearly as affected at this time of year because of the mountains.

 Gran Canaria Hotels in March

 For the best value in Gran Canaria, the Atlantic Beach Club is a modern and affordable resort on the Playa del Ingles.
-Ranked as the best value hotel on the island by Trip Advisor, this resort has something for everyone.
-This resort has quick access to the beach, balconies and a pool for guests to enjoy.
+This resort has something for everyone, including quick access to the beach, balconies and a pool for guests to enjoy.
 One common compliment is that this hotel is close to nighttime festivities but removed enough so you can get restful sleep at night.

 Bars and Restaurants